angarsky/diveintopython/learn/install/ubuntu.md

+> [!NOTE]
+> Read this tutorial on the website: https://diveintopython.org/learn/install/ubuntu

 Installing Python on Ubuntu is an essential step for any developer who wants to work with Python.
 This guide provides a concise and straightforward tutorial on how to install Python on Ubuntu in just a few easy steps.

 ## How to Install Python on Ubuntu